-SLES includes the ext3 and XFS file systems, which support POSIX ACLs.
+SLES includes the ext3 file system, which supports POSIX ACLs.
 This allows defining access rights to files within this type of file system down to the granularity of a single user.

 2.2.4 Object Reuse

 File system objects as well as memory and IPC objects will be cleared before they can be reused by a process belonging to a different user.